On B List of Movie Reviews

 Upon the completion of The Blockhouse, I had to find out right away if what I saw did happen.

-After researching on the internet, I'll have to say...no.
+After looking up the internet, I have to say...no.
 Had it been true, the men's names

 would've been published.
 But there's nothing at all.
 What a fascinating story it would've made.
 Sure,